dmulyalin/ttp/docs/source/Inputs/Sources.rst

 **Prerequisites:** `Nornir library <https://pypi.org/project/nornir/>`_ need to be installed on the system

 This source allows to retrieve configuration or state data from network devices using Nornir library.
-Nornir runs connection to devices asynchronously (in parallel), allowing significantly reduce the time required to retrieve data.
+Nornir runs connections to devices in parallel, allowing significantly reduce the time required to retrieve data.

 This source uses `netmiko_send_command <https://nornir.readthedocs.io/en/latest/plugins/tasks/networking.html#nornir.plugins.tasks.networking.netmiko_send_command>`_ task plugin to send commands to devices.